okta/okta-angular/MIGRATING.md

 ### "Active" token renew

 Previously, tokens would only be renewed when they were read from storge.
 This typically occurred when a user was navigating to a protected route.
 Now, tokens will be renewed in the background before they expire.
-If token renew fails, the [authState](https://github.com/okta/okta-auth-js/blob/master/README.md#authstatemanager) will be updated and `authState.isAuthenticated` will be recalculated.
+If token renew fails, the [AuthState][] will be updated and `isAuthenticated` will be recalculated.
 If the user is currently on a protected route, they will need to re-authenticate.
 Set the `onAuthRequired` option to customize behavior when authentication is required.
 You can set [tokenManager.autoRenew](https://github.com/okta/okta-auth-js/blob/master/README.md#autorenew) to `false` to disable active token renew logic.

 ### `login` is removed